PhyBlock/PhyBlock_Documentation/docs/source/mainComponents.rst

 Create/Join Project
 -------------------
 This is the basis of our project.
-It allows users to create and join projects which is where all their work is stored
+It allows users to create and join projects.
+Projects are where users can create tasks, assign them, create meetings and generate contribution reports

 Task Creation and Assignment
 ----------------------------